-Dr. Beam offers breast reduction surgery for patients in Hartford, New Britain, Glastonbury and surrounding areas of Connecticut.
+Dr. Beam offers breast reduction surgery for patients in Hartford, New Britain, Glastonbury, New Haven and surrounding areas of Connecticut.

 Women who are struggling with a bust that is disproportionately large to their body often look to breast reduction surgery.
 Large breasts can cause complications when working out, trying on clothes, as well as back pain.
 With breast reduction surgery from Dr. Beam your breasts can be smaller, firmer and shapelier.
 A breast reduction can overall improve the quality of your life.